 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of long-term residents which were administered antianxiety drugs.
-These drugs are typically used to treat residents experiencing anxiety and depression.
+This datapoint gauges the percent of long-term stay residents which are prescribed antianxiety medication.
+These drugs are prescribed to patients suffering from anxiety or depression.

 Managing Depression Among Residents

 In Greenbrier Regional Medical Center, 5.07% of Patients

 This indicates the percent of patients who are showing signs of depression.

 In Greenbrier Regional Medical Center, 88.92% of Patients